All Episodes

 Your poker face is killing me.

-You're gonna say.
+You're going to say.

 Oh, okay.